 Structurally serviceable means that the cargo transport unit is free from major defects in its structural components.
 Structural components of cargo transport units for multimodal purpose are e.g. top and bottom side rails, top and bottom end rails, corner posts, corner fittings and, for large containers, door sill, door header and floor cross members.
 Major defects include:

-(a) Bends, cracks or breaks in structural or supporting members and any damage to service or operational equipment that affect the integrity of the unit;
+(a) Bends, cracks or breaks in structural or supporting members and any damage to service or operational equipment that affect the integrity of the cargo transport unit;

-(b) Any distortion of the over-all configuration or any damage to lifting attachments or handling equipment interface features great enough to prevent proper alignment of handling equipment, mounting and securing on a chassis or wagon or vehicle [, or insertion into ships' cells]; and, where applicable;
+(b) Any distortion of the over-all configuration or any damage to lifting attachments or handling equipment interface features great enough to prevent proper alignment of handling equipment, mounting and securing on a chassis or wagon or vehicle, or insertion into ships' cells; and, where applicable;

 (c) Door hinges, door seals and hardware that are seized, twisted, broken, missing or otherwise inoperative.